aganov/knowhow/docker-rails/README.md

 docker attach af910e62d36b
 ```

-It may not immediately show a rails console, but start typing and it should appear.
 If you keep this attached, it should show the rails console prompt the next time you hit the `pry breakpoint`.

 # Security